thoth-station/datasets/README.md

 Some template requires specific Thoth environment variables (e.g. adviser templates).
 Please ask the Thoth Team.

+## Accessing Thoth Data on the Operate-First Public Bucket

+A public instance of Thoth's database is available on the [Operate-First Public Bucket](https://github.com/operate-first/apps/blob/master/docs/content/odh/trino/access_public_bucket.md) for external contributors to start developing components of Thoth.

+The credentials to the `opf-datacatalog` bucket are accessible [here](https://github.com/operate-first/apps/blob/master/docs/content/odh/trino/access_public_bucket.md).
+Make sure you have installed the [AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), and after saving the public credentials in your `~/.aws/credentials` file, you can copy locally the database using:

+`aws s3 --endpoint https://s3-openshift-storage.apps.smaug.na.operate-first.cloud cp s3://opf-datacatalog/thoth/datasets/thoth_public_database.sql .`

+Eventually specifying a `--profile` if it was set in your credentials file.

+Be careful not to store any confidential or valuable information in this bucket as its content can be wiped out at any time.

+You can run the [`generate-dump.sh`](https://github.com/thoth-station/datasets/blob/master/generate_dump.sh) script to automatically generate a dump of the database.

 ## How you can use the Data

 You can download and use this data for free for your own purpose, all we ask is three things